How to protect pets from coyotes in New Jersey | Coyote

 - Screen off openings under sheds and decks using sturdy galvanized wire or hardware cloth attached to the lower edge then buried underground, slanting outward 1 to 2 feet

-Coyotes causing severe damage to pets or livestock, or posing a threat to public health and safety, may be controlled through regulated in-season trapping and hunting, or outside the season through special permits issued by state wildlife agencies to professional nuisance wildlife trappers.
+Coyotes causing severe damage to pets or livestock, or posing a threat to public health and safety, may be removed through regulated in-season trapping and hunting, or outside the season.
+In some cases, special permits issued by state wildlife agencies to professional nuisance wildlife trappers may be required for dealing with human wildlife conflicts outside the season.
 Trapping coyotes requires advanced training and trapping skills and traps need to be set and checked in accordance with state laws.

 Laws and regulations to be aware of